modal-labs/modal-examples/13_sandboxes/codelangchain/README.md

 It wraps the `agent.py` module, which contains the LangChain agent's definition.
-To test the agent in isolation, run `modal run agent.py` in the terminal and provide a `--question` about LCEL as input.
+To test the agent in isolation, run `modal run agent.py` in the terminal and provide a `--question` about Python programming as input.

 Because the agent is a graph, it is defined by specifying nodes and edges, which are found in `nodes.py` and `edges.py`, respectively.